ietf-wg-nmop/IETF-Meetings/120/agenda.md

 **Goals**:

-* Updates on the NEMOPS IAB Worksop
+* Updates on the NEMOPS IAB Workshop
-* Upadates and Plans to meet NMOP-specific charter item, especially the following milestone:
+* Updates and Plans to meet NMOP-specific charter item, especially the following milestone:

 >Sep 2024	Adopt a document on updated operators requirements